-Things to consider and possibly send to MDHHS for review as applicable: the falls must be associated with dizziness, lightheadedness, gait problems or symptoms that are routinely experienced.
+Things to consider and possibly send to MDHHS for review as applicable: use the same criteria for Door 3 on the LOCD except that MDHHS permits emergency room visits to be counted for Door 8.
 Notes or narratives must be signed and dated by the individual creating them - electronic signatures and dates are acceptable.

-Documentation showing that the enrollee is unable to manage his/her own medication administration despite receiving medication set-up services.

-Things to consider and possibly send to MDHHS for review as applicable: medication management typically does not apply because nursing facilities administer medications.
-Residents are asked upon admission if they would like to self-medicate but most choose not to do so.
-For persons in the community, the individual would have to have medication management for at least one month, but still experienced health issues related to managing those medications (like mismanaging despite have medication set-up).
-Notes or narratives must be signed and dated by the individual creating them - electronic signatures and dates are acceptable.
-Documentation showing that the enrollee has inadequate nutritional intake, such as continued weight loss, despite receiving meal preparation services.
-Things to consider and possibly send to MDHHS for review as applicable: check to see if there was a significant weight loss (10 pounds or more) or signs of poor nutrition despite the fact that the beneficiary was receiving meal preparation for at least one month.
-Notes or narratives must be signed and dated by the individual creating them - electronic signatures and dates are acceptable. ☐ Documentation showing that the enrollee meets the criteria for Door 3 when emergency room visits for clearly unstable conditions are considered.
-Things to consider and possibly send to MDHHS for review as applicable: use the same criteria for Door 3 on the LOCD except that MDHHS permits emergency room visits to be counted for Door 8.
-Notes or narratives must be signed and dated by the individual creating them - electronic signatures and dates are acceptable. □ Behaviors: Documentation showing that the enrollee has at least a one month history of any of the following behaviors, and has exhibited two or more of any these behaviors in the last seven days, either one at a time or in combination: Wandering Verbal or physical abuse Socially inappropriate behavior Resists care Things to consider and possibly send to MDHHS for review as applicable: Behaviors should be noted in the record by the Social Worker or Nurse.
+Behaviors:

+Documentation showing that the enrollee has at least a one month history of any of the following behaviors, and has exhibited two or more of any these behaviors in the last seven days, either one at a time or in combination:

+- Wandering

+- Verbal or physical abuse

+- Socially inappropriate behavior

+- Resists care

+- Things to consider and possibly send to MDHHS for review as applicable: Behaviors should be noted in the record by the Social Worker or Nurse.
 When it comes to Resisting Care, be careful to account for the fact that enrollees have the right to refuse a treatment plan; that's not really resisting care.
 Resisting care is defined in the LOCD (pushing, shoving, scratching, etc).
-Notes or narratives must be signed and dated by the individual creating them electronic signatures and dates are acceptable. ☐ Treatments: Documentation demonstrating that the enrollee has a need for complex treatments or nursing care.
 Notes or narratives must be signed and dated by the individual creating them - electronic signatures and dates are acceptable.

+Treatments:

+Documentation demonstrating that the enrollee has a need for complex treatments or nursing care.
+Notes or narratives must be signed and dated by the individual creating them - electronic signatures and dates are acceptable.

-Door 0 (Does not meet LOCD) Waiver ☐ Detailed documentation describing the Care Coordinator's observations of the enrollee's current health status and physical capabilities.
+Door 0 (Does not meet LOCD)

+Detailed documentation describing the Care Coordinator's observations of the enrollee's current health status and physical capabilities.
 Include copies of any assessments or notes that the Care Coordinator reviewed.
 The Care Coordinator must report his/her findings pertaining to each door of the LOCD to demonstrate that the enrollee does not appear to meet the LOCD.
 Notes or narratives must be signed and dated by the individual creating them - electronic signatures and dates are acceptable.